tigransimonyan/chingo-club-website/_pages/rules.md

 ## Rules

-Chingo Club is a PVP turn-based strategy mobile board game.
-A match of Chingo Club is played via internet connection by 2 players using the Chingo Club game application on 2 separate iOS/Android devices.
+Chingò Club is a PVP turn-based strategy mobile board game.
+A match of Chingò Club is played via internet connection by 2 players using the Chingò Club game application on 2 separate iOS/Android devices.

 The game is played on a rectangular checkered board, 7 squares wide and 6 squares deep.
 Each player begins the game with 14 units under his/her control, placed in the 2 rows closest to their owner.
 Each of the units is armed with 1 of 3 weapons: Rock, Paper or Scissors.
 The weapons are distributed randomly, giving each player at least 3 units armed with each weapon.